-The lowest level starts with Internal Quality Management Team (IQMT) in each NSOs.
+The lowest level starts with Internal Quality Management Team (IQMT) in each statistics office (NBS/OCGS).
 The IQMT will operate under the supervision of the managers responsible for quality statistics issues who, in turn, work under the supervision of the directors responsible for quality statistics in both offices.
+The ultimate level in the hierarchy is the Statistician General for NBS and the Chief Government Statistician for

+OCGS.
 The Quality Statistics Technical Working Group (QSTWG) comprises quality focal points from NSS will be established in each NSOs and chaired by the Manager or Directors responsible for quality.
-The NSS quality advisory board of the United Republic of Tanzania comprising members from NSS will be established and chaired by either head of Statistics Offices from NBS and co-chaired by OCGS and vice versa.
+The NSS wide advisory board of the United Republic of Tanzania comprising members from NSS will be established and chaired by either head of Statistics Offices from NBS and co-chaired by OCGS and vice versa.
 A pictorial representation of this institutional arrangement is shown in the following diagram.